-- 1. We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated May 19, 2021, for the preparation and fair presentation of the financial statements of the various opinion units referred to above in accordance with U.S. GAAP. - 2.
-The financial statements referred to above have been fairly presented in accordance with U.S. GAAP, and include all properly classified funds, required supplementary information, and notes to the basic financial statements. - 3.
+- 1. We have fulfilled our responsibilities, as set out in the terms of the audit engagement letter dated February 24, 2022, for the preparation and fair presentation of the financial statements referred to above in accordance with U.S. GAAP. - The financial statements referred to above have been fairly presented in accordance with U.S. GAAP, and include all properly classified funds, required supplementary information, and notes to the basic financial statements. - 3.
 With respect to any assistance you provided in drafting the financial statements and related notes, we have performed the following: - a.
 Made all management decisions and performed all management functions; - b.
 Assigned a competent individual to oversee the services; - c.
 Evaluated the adequacy of the services performed; - d.
 Evaluated and accepted responsibility for the result of the service performed; and

 - e.
 Established and maintained internal controls, including monitoring ongoing activities. - 4.
 We acknowledge our responsibility for the design, implementation, and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error. - 5.
 We acknowledge our responsibility for the design, implementation, and maintenance of internal control to prevent and detect fraud. - 6.
 Significant assumptions used by us in making accounting estimates, including those measured at fair value, are reasonable. - 7.
 Related party relationships and transactions have been appropriately accounted for and disclosed in accordance with the requirements of U.S. GAAP.
 For the purposes of this letter, related parties mean members of the governing body; board members; administrative officials; immediate families of administrative officials, board members, and members of the governing body; and any companies affiliated with or owned by such individuals. - 8.
 All events subsequent to the date of the financial statements and for which U.S. GAAP requires adjustment or disclosure have been adjusted or disclosed. - 9.
 The effects of all known actual or possible litigation and claims have been accounted for and disclosed in accordance with U.S. GAAP. - 10.
 With regard to items reported at fair value: - a.
 The underlying assumptions are reasonable, and they appropriately reflect management's intent and ability to carry out its stated courses of action. - b.
 The measurement methods and related assumptions used in determining fair value are appropriate in the circumstances and have been consistently applied. - c.
 The disclosures related to fair values are complete, adequate, and in conformity with U.S. GAAP. - d.
 There are no subsequent events that require adjustments to the fair value measurements and disclosures included in the financial statements. - 11.
 All funds and activities are properly classified. - 12.
-All funds that meet the quantitative criteria in GASB Statement No. 34, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments, and GASB Statement No. 37, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments: Omnibus, for presentation as major are identified and presented as such and all other funds that are presented as major are considered important to financial statement users. - 13.
-All components of net position and fund balance classifications have been properly reported. - 14.
-Deposit and investment risks have been properly and fully disclosed. - 15.
-All required supplementary information is measured and presented within the prescribed guidelines. - 16.
-All required filings of Plan documents with the appropriate agencies have been made. - 17.
+All components of net position classifications have been properly reported. - 13.
+Deposit and investment risks have been properly and fully disclosed. - 14.
+All required supplementary information is measured and presented within the prescribed guidelines. - 15.
+All required filings of Plan documents with the appropriate agencies have been made. - 16.
 Plan (and the trust established by the Plan) is qualified under the appropriate section of the internal revenue code and we intend to continue as a qualified plan (and trust).
-The Plan sponsor has operated the Plan in a manner that did not jeopardize this tax status. - 18.
-In response to the novel coronavirus outbreak (COVID-19), the Governor issued various temporary Executive Orders that, among other stipulations, effectively prohibited in-person work activities for most businesses and industries including non-essential government services, having the effect of suspending or severely curtailing operations.
-As a result, the COVID-19 outbreak is disrupting and affecting the Plan's normal activities.
-The extent of the ultimate impact of the pandemic on the Plan's financial performance will depend on certain developments, including the duration and spread of the outbreak and its impact on the stock market, which cannot be reasonably predicted at this time.
-While management reasonably expects the COVID-19 outbreak to negatively impact the Plan's financial position, changes in financial position, the related financial consequences and duration are highly uncertain.
+The Plan sponsor has operated the Plan in a manner that did not jeopardize this tax status. - 17.
+In March 2020, the World Health Organization declared the novel coronavirus outbreak (COVID-19) to be a global pandemic.
+The pandemic has resulted in operational changes for the Plan as it determines the impact on employees, vendors, and taxpayers, and the appropriate method for providing services.
+At this time, management does not believe that any ongoing negative financial impact related to the pandemic, if any, would be material to the Plan.